I Feel Good (film): Production

-Principal photography on the film began in August 2017 in Aquitaine.
+Principal photography on the film began in August 2017 in Pyrénées-Atlantiques.
+It took place in the Emmaus village in Lescar.
+Other filming sessions took place in Pau, around the funiculaire and the city centre, as well as in Tarbes (Hautes-Pyrénées).
 Sequences were shot in Romania at Nicolae Ceaușescu's Palace of the Parliament and in Bulgaria at the Buzludzha Monument.